danniemtz/2048/README.md

 **How to Run**
 - Type in terminal:  python3 game.py
+- To run test seed file (no need for seeding the file, it does it inside), just type in terminal: python3 test_seed.py

 **Challenges**
 - Designing deterministic tests to verify game consistency
 - Handling user input and console-based UI updates in a loop
 - Creating a stagnant board to show up on the terminal (os), wont have to display a new board with every move